Second premiership of Viktor Orbán: Domestic policy

-The Orbán government promotes an economic strategy known as Orbanomics, combining selective state intervention, tax cuts, and nationalist rhetoric.
+The Orbán government promoted an economic strategy known as Orbanomics, combining selective state intervention, tax cuts, and nationalist rhetoric.
+The Orbán government tried to negotiate an exemption from the strict European Union regulation setting a 3% limit on budget deficit.
+Since the request was declined, Hungary turned to taxation policies regarded as unorthodox by the international community to cover the deficit.
 The key measures include a flat income tax and nationalisation of private pension funds, price controls on utilities and state oversight of key industries, extensive family policy, such as tax exemptions and loans to encourage childbirth and the controversial "slave law" of 2018, allowing up to 400 hours of annual overtime.
 Supporters credit these policies for low unemployment and relative stability; critics argue they entrench clientelism and reward political loyalty.